-“The Hunting world has a language all of its own!”
+“The hunting world has a language of its own”

 The early part of hunting, usually from mid to late August until the Opening Meet.